 Webb Gallery has mysterious, unusual and truly striking photos, tramp art, costumes, books and more.
 It’s really a sight to behold.
 Webb Gallery is housed in a 10,000 square foot building just off the square and is open Saturdays and Sundays 1—5pm.
 If you’re in town, check it out!

 Junk in the Trunk

 Four times a year, Waxahachie sets up shop on the square for Junk in the Trunk.
-You and your friends can shop through trunks and find treasures you can’t live without.
+You and your friends can shop through trunks of goodies and find treasures you can’t live without.